Trade Show Booth Design GuideDECEMBER 26, 2019| SpeedPro

 3. Booth Backdrops

 Booth backdrops are central to any trade show exhibit display.
 They set the background of your display, giving your booth depth while also branding the exhibit.
-They come in sizes ranging from 8 to 30 feet wide and are available in a variety of styles.
-These styles include half walls, hanging banners and paneled backwall accents.
+Some backdrop styles that you can include are half walls, hanging banners and paneled backwall accents.
 Adding custom imagery and designs to your backdrops can help establish the theme of your booth and help you promote your brand.

 Along with providing full backgrounds that cover the back of the entirety of your booth, you can also use backwall accents to add an extra flair to your booth’s backdrops and walls.
 For example, backwall ladder accents are visually appealing and can serve as shelving for your latest products or company literature.
 With backwall connectors, you’ll be able to attach two different walls to create a larger backwall.